OmerBilgin21/Collabrative-Document-Editor/README.md

-# Real-Time Collaborative Document Editor (Google Docs Clone)
+# Real-Time Collaborative Note Editor (Like Google Docs)

 The UI will be as plain as possible.
 First version will not include a user auth system.